 Once installed, the PAB add-in will appear as clickable Phish Alert text on any open email.

 A user can report any email as a phishing email.
 The reported email will be in the user's Sent Items as a forwarded message and will be deleted from the user's Inbox.
 If the user incorrectly reported the email, they can retrieve it from their Deleted items/Trash.

-To instruct your users on how to use the PAB, you can provide our How Do I use the Phish Alert Button in Exchange/Office 365? article.
+To instruct your users on how to use the PAB, you can provide our How do I use the Phish Alert Button for Exchange? article.

 - Feature Webinar: Outlook PAB - Server Installation

 - How Do I Change the Phish Alert Text for Server-Based PAB (Exchange & Office 365)